AdobeDocs/graphql-mesh-gateway/src/pages/gateway/hooks.md

 -  Authenticating a user before all operations

--  Publish events once all operations are executed
+-  Publishing events once all operations are executed

--  Creating a cart in a 3rd-party store when calling the `Create Cart` Mutation (Adobe Commerce)
+-  Creating a cart in a 3rd-party store when calling the `Create Cart` mutation (Adobe Commerce)

 <InlineAlert variant="info" slots="text"/>

 Hooks cannot be used to modify the request or the response.

-If processing time is important, developers should use hook transforms sparingly, because they can increase processing time.
-Hooks are executed in the order you provide them. `blocking` hooks execute before non `blocking` hooks.
+Hook transforms increase processing time.
+Use them sparingly if processing time is important.
+Hooks are executed in the order you provide them, except `blocking` hooks execute before non-blocking hooks.

 Additionally, hook transforms should not be used to manipulate anything.
 If you need to manipulate your data, use resolvers.